beverast/beverast.github.io/_posts/2019-04-01-test-markdown.md

 tags: [test]
 comments: true
 ---
 Stay tuned for the first publication!
-At the latest it will arrive by next Friday, but in the meantime I'll be posting some fun and data science-related materials for your reading pleasure.
+In the meantime I'll be posting some fun and data science-related materials for your reading pleasure.
 Add this site to your RSS feed if you please, it'll remember for you. :)